tiggreen/tik.dev/content/posts/remote-work-office-hours/remote-work-office-hours.md

 description: 'Today I’m excited to announce my new initiative - Remote Work “Office Hours.”
 I will be dedicating 2-3 hours every week (20 min time slots) to answer your questions about working remotely as a developer.
 It’s completely free and aims to help everyone who wants to learn more about remote work.'
 ---

+**UPDATE: I'm pausing the office hours due to the demand.
+I don't want to go too far in the calendar.
+I will resume when I finish the calls in this cycle.
+Thanks for understanding! :)**

 <!-- Primary Meta Tags -->
 <title>🏝 Remote Work “Office Hours” - Tigran Hakobyan's personal blog</title>
 <meta name="title" content="🏝 Remote Work “Office Hours” - Tigran Hakobyan's personal blog">